Many people have asked, what exactly is Yoga?

 It was written down between – and pay attention here –

-That’s almost a millennia of uncertainty as to its actual composition.
+That’s almost a millennium of uncertainty as to its actual composition.

 And while it had a brief period of popularity in the medieval era, it didn’t really come back around until the early 20th century… so what does it all come down to?